Published July 2026 by Batteries Included

 - Bug fixes and feature work that should land for both brands unless product explicitly scopes a change to one listing

-Google's source sets documentation is explicit: main/ is the default for everything shared across variants.
-Create additional source sets only where a file truly differs per flavor or build type.
+Google's source sets documentation is clear: main/ is the default shared set.
+Add flavor or build-type source sets only where a file truly differs.

 - One backlog for shared product work.
-A fix to checkout, notifications, or onboarding ships once and reaches both store listings after QA on both variants.
+A checkout or onboarding fix ships once, then gets QA'd on both variants.

 - One regression surface for shared code.
-You still test two binaries, but you are not merging the same security patch into two diverging repositories six months later.
+Two binaries to test, not two diverging repos for the same security patch months later.

 - Faster second-brand launch.
-The second listing inherits years of edge-case handling from the first app instead of rediscovering it in a rewrite.
+Brand two inherits edge-case handling from brand one instead of rediscovering it in a rewrite.

 - Smaller team footprint.
 You do not need parallel Android squads for parity that is mostly packaging and positioning.